KILTprotocol/docs/docs/develop/workshop/03-attester/02-did.md

 :::

 To create a DID we need a keystore.
-For our <span class="label-role attester">Attester</span> we'll need all four types of keys.
+For our <span className="label-role attester">Attester</span> we'll need all four types of keys.
 Since three of the key types use are used for signatures, we can use the same key for these.
 We'll use a demo keystore to generate them.
 Create a file `attester/generateKeypairs.ts` and copy the code below.